Estimated reading time: 14 minutes

 For the rest of the net worth, we could do with some improvement.

 The investments didn’t do very well at all.
 Can I blame this on Donald Trump?

 The only reason our net worth went up was due to our income, but even that wasn’t brilliant due to illness and lost time.

 The same model house as ours sold recently for over $500,000.

 Will I reflect it in our net worth?

 No, the housing market can’t be sustainable at this rate.

 What Does Individual Net Worth Mean?

-Net Worth is a snap shot of your financial health sort of like a picture or debt to net assets.
-In simple terms it’s a total of the value of your assets minus your liabilities.
+Net Worth is a snapshot of your financial health, like a picture of debt to net assets.
+In simple terms, it’s a total of the value of your assets minus your liabilities.